 The “prioritizing students over self” meaning

 The third definition I’ve encountered of “student-centered” is that of the teacher who makes every possible effort to do right by students, even if it means increasing their own teaching workload.
 Whenever there is a choice between a lesson that takes no time to prepare and a lesson that requires lengthy preparation over the weekend, the “student-centered teacher”, under this definition, will opt for whichever lesson plan leads to the most learning.
-This can be a positive attitude to have, but I’ve also seen the “student-centered” moniker used by principals to refer to the school’s resident workaholics; Those whose learning engagements are so complex and planning-intensive that you have to wonder whether they have a life outside of school!
+This can be a positive attitude to have, but I’ve also seen the “student-centered” moniker used by principals to refer to the school’s resident workaholics; The teacherswhomplex and planning- learning engagements are so complex and planning-intensive that you have to wonder whether they have a life outside of school!
 We’ve all met a teacher whose extra time spent planning lessons had little to do with “centering students” and more to do with the desire to show others that they work hard.

 Substitute: He works really hard for his students.